devnalwa/csc207-alife-simulation/README.md

 the ratio of cooperators and defectors gets 1 to 1, which is low probability, the result will be only defectors.
 We confirmed this by running "ALifeSim 100 50 50 0" 10 times.

+In the last experiment, we give 33 cooperators, 33 defectors, and 33 partial cooperators to the program.
+The program is set so that it runs 100 cycles.
+Our prediction is that there will be 99 defectors at the end because cooperators give energies to others, and it is likely to happen that defectors gain enough energy and try to replace cooperators/partial cooperators.
+In the result, 9 cases produce 99 defectors, making the mean cooperation probablility 0, and 1 case shows that there are no cooperators, 67 defectors, and 32 partial cooperators, making the mean cooperation probablity 0.16.
+The most cases in the result agree with our prediction.
+However, one case does not agree with our prediction.
+We believe that defectors were trying to replace the partial cooperators and dominate the environment.
+Thus, we assume that if we run more than 100 cycles, there will be only defectors in last.

+Now, we enable the mutation function.
+This process allows organisms to reproduce a different type of organism at a percentage of 5%.
+Since the percentage for an organism to become a different type is low, we predict that in most cases, the results agree with the previous experiments, but a few cases will be unpredictable.
+The result is that when the total number of organisms is low, the results are similar to those without the mutation process.
+However, when the total number of organisms is significant, the results become unpredictable.

+In conclusion, we find that one initial setting does not always produce the same result.
+Cooperator succeeds in the simulation when the number of cooperators is much greater than that of defectors at initial.
+Otherwise, when the number of cooperators is close to that of defectors, cooperators go extinct.